iTwin/itwinjs-core/docs/learning/IpcInterface.md

   }
 ```

-The TypeScript gobbledygook in Step 3 above creates a type-safe function you can use to invoke methods on your backend class from your frontend class.
+The TypeScript gobbledygook in Step 3 above creates a type-safe asynchronous function you can use to invoke methods on your backend class from your frontend class.

 ```ts
   const method1Val = await callMyBackend("method1", arg1, arg2, arg3);
 ```

+> Note that all IPC methods return a `Promise`, so their return value must always be `await`ed.

 It is probably a good practice to ensure that your backend is properly matched with your frontend somewhere in your startup code.
 E.g.: